-Jeff Bridges is ‘The Dude,’ the stereotypical — yet always surprising — Venice Beach hippie who gets himself involved in a hostage situation, always with a White Russian in hand.
-The film also follows The Dude’s best friends, including John Goodman’s larger than life character, a crazy Vietnam War veteran named Walter, and Donny who is the strange and quiet hero.
-The psychedelic and surreal feel of this movie leave the audience wondering what exactly it is about, but may be just the point as ‘The Dude’ doesn’t care about much at all.
+Jeff Bridges is the Dude, the iconic and ever-surprising Venice Beach hippie who gets himself involved in a hostage situation, all the while gripping a White Russian (the drink, that is).
+The film also follows the Dude’s best friends, including John Goodman’s larger-than-life character, a Vietnam War veteran named Walter, and Donny who is the strange and quiet hero.
+The psychedelic and surreal feel of this movie often leaves the audience wondering what it’s exactly about, but that may just be the point as the Dude doesn’t care about much at all.
 Except bowling.
 This cult classic is also a tour of Los Angeles – from restaurants to bowling alleys.